zacs/ha-nfl/README.md

 ## Configuration

 For the League, the following values are valid:
-- BUND
+- BUND (German Bundesliga)
-- EPL
+- EPL (English Premiere League)
-- LIGA
+- LIGA (Spanish LaLiga)
-- LIG1
+- LIG1 (French Ligue 1)
-- MLB
+- MLB (Major League Baseball)
-- MLS
+- MLS (Major League Soccer)
-- NBA
+- NBA (National Basketball Assc)
-- NCAAF
+- NCAAF (NCAA Football)
-- NCAAM
+- NCAAM (NCAA Men's Basketball)
-- NCAAW
+- NCAAW (NCAA Women's Basketball)
-- NFL
+- NFL (National Football League)
-- NWSL
+- NWSL (National Women's Soccer League)
-- SERA
+- SERA (Italian Serie A)
-- WNBA
+- WNBA (Women's NBA)

-You'll need to know your team ID, which is a 2-, 3- or 4-letter acronym (eg. "SEA" for Seattle or "NE" for New England).
-You can find yours at https://espn.com/ in the top scores UI.
+For the Team, you'll need to know the team ID ESPN uses for your team.
+This is the 2-, 3- or 4-letter abbreviation (eg. "SEA" for Seattle or "NE" for New England) ESPN uses when space is limited.
+You can generally find them at https://espn.com/ in the top scores UI, but they can also be found in other pages with team stats as well.

 ### Via the "Configuration->Integrations" section of the Home Assistant UI

-Look for the integration labeled "NFL" and enter the League and your team's acronym in the UI prompt.
+Search for the integration labeled "Team Tracker" and select it.
+Enter the desired League from the list above and your team's ID in the UI prompt.
 You can also enter a friendly name.
-If you keep the default, your sensor will be `sensor.nfl`, otherwise it will be `sensor.friendly_name_you_picked`.
+If you keep the default, your sensor will be `sensor.team_tracker`, otherwise it will be `sensor.friendly_name_you_picked`.

 ### Manually in your `configuration.yaml` file

 To create a sensor instance add the following configuration to your sensor definitions using the team_id found above:

 ```
-- platform: nfl
+- platform: teamtracker
   league_id: 'NFL'
   team_id: 'SEA'
 ```

-After you restart Home Assistant then you should have a new sensor called `sensor.nfl` in your system.
+After you restart Home Assistant then you should have a new sensor called `sensor.team_tracker` in your system.

-You can overide the sensor default name (`sensor.nfl`) to one of your choosing by setting the `name` option:
+You can overide the sensor default name (`sensor.team_tracker`) to one of your choosing by setting the `name` option:

 ```
-- platform: nfl
+- platform: teamtracker
   league_id: 'NFL'
   team_id: 'SEA'
   name: Seahawks